ethel-dev/pi5-smart-home/CAMERAS-AND-NVR.md

 > source: https://docs.scrypted.app/scrypted-nvr/recording-storage.html

-#### Setting up external storage in your Scrypted Docker container after installation
+####  2.1.1. <a name='SettingupexternalstorageinyourScryptedDockercontainerafterinstallation'></a>Setting up external storage in your Scrypted Docker container after installation

 If you don't have external storage at the time of installing Scrypted in a Docker container, and are in the process of setting it up later, *you will have to specially reconfigure the Scrypted Docker container to have access to whatever external volume you are using.* Luckily, this is something the Scrypted devs have made rather easy.
 There is a [great guide](https://docs.scrypted.app/scrypted-nvr/storage/docker.html) on the process of setting up a new volume for Scrypted via Docker provided in the [Scrypted Docs](https://docs.scrypted.app/).
 See the [`New Disk`](https://docs.scrypted.app/scrypted-nvr/storage/docker.html#new-disk) section in that guide, which will even also format the disk properly for use with Scrypted for you.

-### Installing Scrypted with Docker to your Raspberry Pi
+###  2.2. <a name='InstallingScryptedwithDockertoyourRaspberryPi'></a>Installing Scrypted with Docker to your Raspberry Pi
 Once you have RTSP streams rolling on all of your cameras in network, it is possible to set up Scrypted.
 I used the [`Linux - Docker` setup guide](https://docs.scrypted.app/install/linux-docker.html) for Scrypted.
 The commands provided at the top of the page are an easy, one-stop place to install Scrypted and Docker (if needed) to your Pi.

 ```sh